leeguandong/sd_webui_instantid/README.md

 # Credits

-* ZeST library that does all the work: https://github.com/InstantID/InstantID
+* Instantid library that does all the work: https://github.com/InstantID/InstantID